LeanKit-Labs/aspxauth/README.md

 # aspxauth

+**Note:** There are many variables, flags, and version-specific considerations for how .NET generates the `.aspxauth` cookie.
+This library works for our needs using older versions of the .NET framework.
+Your milage may vary.

 Provides utilities to assist in generating, validating and decrypting .NET authorization tickets (usually set in the .ASPXAUTH cookie) for interoperation with .NET authentication.

 ## Setup